-- Check springs for shifting or missing leaves, loose or missing clips and any damage. - Check suspension U- bolt, bearings and bushes for security and condition.
+- Check springs for shifting or missing leaves, loose or missing clips and any damage. - Check suspension U- bolt, bearings and bushes for security and condition. - Check that airbags are not damaged or scuffed.

 Weekly Inspection and Service Requirements

 Perform all activities required for daily and weekly inspections and in addition carry out the following service procedures.